astronomer/docs/astro/create-and-link-connections.md

 ---
 sidebar_label: 'Create connections in Astro'
-title: 'Create Airflow connections in the Astro UI'
+title: 'Create Apache Airflow® connections in the Astro UI'
 id: create-and-link-connections
-description: "Create Airflow connections and link them to multiple Deployments in the Astro Environment Manager."
+description: "Create Apache Airflow® connections and link them to multiple Deployments in the Astro Environment Manager."
 ---

 import HostedBadge from '@site/src/components/HostedBadge';

 <HostedBadge/>

-You can create and manage Airflow connections for Deployments with the Astro Environment Manager in the Astro UI.
+You can create and manage [Apache Airflow®](https://airflow.apache.org) connections for Deployments with the Astro Environment Manager in the Astro UI.
 The Environment Manager uses an Astro-managed secrets backend to store connection configurations as Kubernetes Secrets.

 Using the Environment Manager, you can quickly and securely create connections once and share them to multiple Deployments without having to set up your own secrets backend.
 You can also create a connection once and use it across multiple Airflow Deployments.